Fiach McHugh O'Byrne: Ulster alliance

-The Lost Head
+Lost head

-O'Byrne's corpse was butchered and for months the head and quarters hung on pike staffs on the wall over Dublin Castle drawbridge.
+O'Byrne's corpse was dismembered and for months the head and quarters hung on pike staffs on the wall over Dublin Castle's drawbridge.
 Several months later the pickled head was presented to the council secretary in London by an English adventurer, who was disappointed to find that the head-silver due on O'Byrne had already been paid in Ireland.
 The queen was angered that, "the head of such a base Robin Hood was brought solemnly into England".
-The offending item was prepared for burial, but was found a day or two later in Enfield Chase, outside London, perched in the fork of a tree.
+The offending item was prepared for burial, but was found a day or two later in Enfield Chase, outside London, placed in the fork of a tree.

 Descendants

 "Many efforts have been made over the years to find modern descendants of the Glenmalur Chief, Feach mac Hugh O'Byrne.
 None have met with any notable success."

 Toirdelbhach, Fiach's eldest son, was executed on 18 July 1595.
 He had two daughters and no sons.

-Fiach's second son, Felim Buidh na Laragh, was an M.P. for County Wicklow and died in 1630.
+Fiach's second son, Felim Buidh na Laragh, was an MP for County Wicklow and died in 1630.
 He married Winifred O'Toole of Castlekevin (daughter of Luke), who died in 1628.
 A son of the couple was Brian O'Birn of Ballincor, outlawed in 1652.
 His son was Colonel Shane mac Brian O'Birn, who served in the army of the Irish Catholic Confederation in the 1640s.